utdata/icj-class/sass/sass-03.md

 - Save and check your page.
 There should be no difference.
 - Change your `$primary-color` variable value to a new color, like "red", and see if what happens.

-If you don't see a change, then make sure that your `gulp` task is running so your Sass is getting compiled.
+If you don't see a change, then make sure that your `gulp dev` task is running so your Sass is getting compiled.
 If that is working but you still don't see a change, make sure your `index.html` and `shows.html` files are pointing to the correct `.css` file.

 ## Nesting